DMP or Debt Relief Order

 There are many differences between a DRO and a DMP:

 Fees: With a DMP, fees are generally included in your monthly payment and will cover the costs of your individual provider – these vary between companies.
-With a DRO, you just pay one fee of £90 to get things started
+With a DRO, you pay one fee of £90 to get things started.

-Legal: A DRO is a legally binding solution, meaning your creditors can not take action against you whilst this is ongoing.
-A DMP is informal, so you or your creditors are not obliged to stick to it and you have less protection
+Legal: A DRO is a legally binding solution, meaning your creditors can not act against you while this is ongoing.
+A DMP is informal, so you or your creditors are not obliged to stick to it, and you have less protection.

 Qualifying Criteria